devopsdays/devopsdays-web/content/events/2019-detroit/sponsor.md

 <h3>Community Sponsorships</h3>
 <p>
 We are excited to offer community sponsorships.
 This is not a paid sponsorship.
-Instead, this sponsorship is extended to conference, media and meetups in the Sotheastern Michigan area who wish to exchange a spot on our banner for a spot on their own.
+Instead, this sponsorship is extended to conference, media and meetups in the Southeastern Michigan area who wish to exchange a spot on our banner for a spot on their own.
 Building community in the area is a worthwhile goal and we're all in this together!
 Community sponsors must be:</p>